remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

 The <tt>.data</tt> and <tt>[.bss](http://en.wikipedia.org/wiki/.bss)</tt> segments of the Assembly code we output have read and write, but not execute, permissions.
-We'll store our exported and unexported variables here (the values that <tt>Label</tt>s in the Assembly code refer to).
+We'll store our exported and unexported variables here, although we'll make no attempt to group the variables in each segment either by whether or not they're exported or by the patterns of read and write accesses to them.
 As space for the values stored in the <tt>.bss</tt> segment isn't allocated in the binary file the assembler creates, when the loader copies the binary file into memory it "inflates" the binary file, allocating zero-initialised memory for each variable in the <tt>.bss</tt> segment.
 Values in the <tt>.data</tt> segment are stored in the binary file, so the loader just copies these verbatim into memory.
 This means we'll divide the <tt>Label</tt>s in the <tt>global</tt> map between the <tt>.bss</tt> and <tt>.data</tt> sections depending on whether the initial value of the symbol (the <tt>Immediate</tt> in the map) is zero.

 ~~~~
 @Populate Bss And Data Sections@ +=